Skip to main content

 Art and Art Professions

-History of Textiles: The Ancient World through 1800
+History of Textiles: Ancient World to 1800

 Tracks evolutions in style, technology, function, and historic developments of textiles from antiquity through the 18th century.
 Includes close study of important fiber and fabric typologies, including pattern-woven silks, tapestry, embroidery, lace, and printed/painted fabrics.
 Topics include textiles as indicators of status and wealth, design affinities to other arts, and the impact of cultural exchange among Europe, the Middle East, and Asia.